Kryniek/DockerFullStack/README.md

 # DockerFullStack
 Docker Compose = DB + Backend + Frontend

+#Usage

+Just run `docker-compose up -d`.
+All services will build and run in detached mode (in background).

+MySQL database service can be connected by:
+- Host: `127.0.0.1`
+- Port: `9997`
+- Username: `root`
+- Password: `root`
+- Default schema (optional): `mydb`

+Spring boot backend service expose only one endpoint to retrieve users.
+Can be reached by: `http://localhost:9999/api/users`.

+Angular frontend service can be accessed by: `http://localhost:9998/`.

 # Docker commands --help (in polish)
 - Uruchamianie nowego kontenera